Normal-inverse Gaussian distribution

-The normal-inverse Gaussian distribution (NIG) is a continuous probability distribution that is defined as the normal variance-mean mixture where the mixing density is the inverse Gaussian distribution.
+The normal-inverse Gaussian distribution (NIG, also known as the normal-Wald distribution) is a continuous probability distribution that is defined as the normal variance-mean mixture where the mixing density is the inverse Gaussian distribution.
 The NIG distribution was noted by Blaesild in 1977 as a subclass of the generalised hyperbolic distribution discovered by Ole Barndorff-Nielsen.
 In the next year Barndorff-Nielsen published the NIG in another paper.
 It was introduced in the mathematical finance literature in 1997.

 The parameters of the normal-inverse Gaussian distribution are often used to construct a heaviness and skewness plot called the NIG-triangle.

 Properties

 Moments

 The fact that there is a simple expression for the moment generating function implies that simple expressions for all moments are available.